-The mineral was much in demand in the 18th century for ornamental vases and columns in some of the finest houses in Britain, most notably Chatsworth, home of the Duke and Duchess of Devonshire.
+In the late 18th century, the mineral was, by then, much in demand for ornamental vases and columns created for some of the finest houses in Britain, most notably Chatsworth, home of the Duke and Duchess of Devonshire, and Buckingham Palace.

-Treak Cliff Cavern is one of only two working Blue John Stone mines in the world and extracts approximately 0.25 tons per year.
-The stone is now used for small decorative objects and jewellery.
+Treak Cliff Cavern is one of only two working Blue John Stone mines in the world and extracts approximately half a ton per year.

 The new generation of Blue John craftsmen at Treak Cliff Cavern are Mr Jack Moseley and Mr John Turner (pictured blow)